8 Fall-Tastic Pumpkin Events Across the Country

 Autumn at the Arboretum

 Come fall, the Dallas Arboretum transforms into a spectacular Pumpkin Village, featuring more than 90,000 artfully displayed pumpkins, gourds and squash, as well as hay bales, cornstalks and thousands of fall blooms.
-Autumn at the Arboretum's 2017 theme is The Wonderful Wizard of Oz, so guests can meander through Pumpkin Village on an actual yellow brick road dotted with vignettes inspired by Dorothy and her adventures.
+Autumn at the Arboretum's 2018 theme is Adventures in Neverland, so guests can meander through Pumpkin Village taking in sights and scenes from the beloved children's book about Peter Pan and the Darling children.
 Check the Arboretum’s calendar for other events that you can enjoy in conjunction with the fall displays, from concerts to a Day of the Dead celebration.